-Best trucks for street skateboarding & Buying guide
+Best trucks for street skateboarding in 2020 & Buying guide

 When it comes to skateboard trucks it’s easy to think they all simply do the same thing… right?

 You’d be right to think that, but you’d also be a bit wrong.
 Yes, they all work on the same principle and are basically built the same way.
 However, different trucks are better for certain types of skating and certain types of setups.
 They have small differences in their build that make them turn more, make them heavier or even make them stronger.

 1.Independent Raw STAGE 11 – Durable, long lasting pair.
 From the most well-known skateboard truck manufacturer in the world.
 Best all around trucks on our list!
 (View on Amazon.com)

 2.Venture 5.25 – Lightweight, durable pair.
 Great price & performance option!
 (View on Amazon.com)